-Given the enormous power of Amazon to drive customer to their website, it is critical to ensure that your product listing is optimized for search and meets Amazon marketing best practices.
+Given the enormous power of Amazon to drive customer to their website, it is critical to ensure that your Amazon product listing is optimized for search and meets Amazon marketing best practices.
 We discuss below, the important elements of maximizing conversions on your Amazon listings.

 The product title is key to marketing your product well on Amazon.
 It should be able to convey the essence of your product at a first glance.
 Amazon allows between 150-250 characters for the product title.
 Elements to include in the title – Brand name, name of the product, distinguishing features such as color, size, use etc. Try to inject good keyword in the title as this will help it to be searched when a customer is looking for a product.
-Use Amazon search bar to test specific keywords that is being recommended.
+Use Amazon product research tool to test specific keywords that is being recommended.

 Simple Bullet Points

 if you want to really maximize your bullet’s potential to sell your product, you need to think of them from a different perspective.
 It is well known that listings that utilize bullet points well in Amazon consistently leads to a better buy conversion rate than those listing that do not use all bullet points.
 To maximize the use of your bullets, use a short paragraph of two to four sentences and focus on the features and benefits of your product.
 Address any common questions or objections that might cause someone not to buy.

 Another critical area of importance on an Amazon product details page are images.
 Images, perhaps more than anything else, can cause a shopper to either click on your listing or to keep scrolling.
 For this reason, you should spend the time and effort to use high-quality images for your product.

 Amazon requires that the main image for your product include only the product that you are selling, on a white background.
 Main images should not include accessories that are not included in the purchase.
 At a minimum, Images need to be 1,000×1,000 pixels to enable zoom feature.